rajitt07/AI-Mental-Health-Chatbot-Therapist-/README.md

 # AI-Mental-Health-Chatbot-Therapist-
 This AI Therapist is a Python CLI application that uses Streamlit for its interface and OpenAI's GPT-4o for empathetic conversational AI.
 It features user authentication (login/signup) with secure password hashing, stores chat history in-session, and provides a personalized therapeutic experience.
+The application incorporates a robust user authentication system, allowing new users to securely register with a username and password, which are then hashed for storage.
+Existing users can log in using their credentials.
+Chat history is maintained within the user's session, ensuring continuity in conversations with the AI therapist.
+Stylistically, the application features a custom background image and designed chat bubbles for user and AI messages, enhancing the visual experience.
+The backend manages user data in a users.json file, where passwords are securely stored as SHA256 hashes.
+This project offers a personalized and secure platform for users to engage with an AI for therapeutic support.